Zach McKinstry Player Props: Tigers vs. Rockies

 Zach McKinstry At The Plate

-- McKinstry has driven home a run in 15 games this season (20.5%), including more than one RBI in 5.5% of his games.
+- McKinstry has picked up an RBI in 15 games this season (20.3%), with more than one RBI in four of those contests (5.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.